Steve-Tech/Blog/_posts/2021-10-15-qnap-switch-serial-console.md

 #### Remote Access
 **Enabling SSH**

-The switch seems to have SSH enabled by default but it's blocked by `iptables`, here's how to unblock it:
+The switch seems to have SSH enabled by default, but it's blocked by `iptables`, here's how to unblock it:

 **Enable SSH until reboot**